 This manual is intended for use by service technicians familiar with similar types of equipment.
-It contains service information required for the equipment described and is current as of the printing date.
+It contains service information required for the Mag One[TM] by Motorola Series radio described and is current as of the printing date.
 Changes which occur after the printing date may be incorporated by a complete Manual revision or alternatively as additions.